fluencelabs/dev-rewards/README.md

 This repo allows the one to generate proof signature for Fluence dev reward claiming.

+> Beware of scam emails, asking you to generate proofs for someone!
+See #98

 The methods for generating signature are described below:

 ## Generate proof in docker